cdklabs/construct-hub-webapp/docs/analytics.md

 ### Are users satisfied with the package pages?

-Continuous operation of construct libraries requires a reliable and clear source of documentation.
+**Why:** Continuous operation of construct libraries requires a reliable and clear source of documentation.
 This is offered by the specific package pages of the hub.
 We want to make sure users find it helpful.

 To answer this, we need to understand whether existing users are abandoning the package pages, or keep using it.